WuhDaFak/adb-cheatsheet/README.md

 ```bash
 adb shell cmd -w wifi list-all-suggestions
 ```
-##### Note: This only returns whether the app was set via the 'network-requests-set-user-approved' shell command
+!!!
+Note "This only returns whether the app was set via the 'network-requests-set-user-approved' shell command"

 * Queries whether network requests from the app is approved or not.